atj3097/ArtSpace/README.md

 * Git Clone
 * Pod install In Terminal(All CocoPods are already in the PodFile)
 * [Download Our Firebase Plist](https://mega.nz/file/YRwFTCyA)
-Decryption Key - H6J72Q32XT2Dv__c_NNdIvHJ8uitIinWOY95-dSXDyM
+* Decryption Key - H6J72Q32XT2Dv__c_NNdIvHJ8uitIinWOY95-dSXDyM
-* Right Click Add Files on the Project Folder While Xcode is open to add the file
+* Right click 'Add Files' on the project folder while xcode is open to add the Plist to the project
 * Build and Run app
 * Checkout and purchase some great art!